I shared with you the other day my sources of inspiration for our entry hall and corridor and today it is time for the big reveal!

 I really wanted a Nordic vibe for this room.
 It rains a lot in London and temperatures are never really high, so I want to feel like I am entering a warm cocoon when I go through the door.

-When you first pass the door, you will find this beautiful Heal’s storage bench where all our shoes live.
+When you first enter the space, you will find this beautiful Heal’s storage bench where all our shoes live.
 It is pricey but we wanted something organic yet modern which we could also sit on.

 Our house has close to no storage so we needed something big to fit all our footwear, and only something like a blanket box could do.
-I styled it with an Ikea sheepskin to bring that Nordic cosy vibe to the room.
-It’s all about the hygge people!
+I styled it with an Ikea sheepskin to give a Nordic cosy feel to the room.
+It is all about the hygge people!

 Move forward into the space and here it is!
 The (not hexagonal but octagonal) MIRROR!
 Isn’t it beautiful?
 It lives on a black-brown Ikea chest of drawers with so much storage that even my pyjamas are in there!

-I kept the accessorises on the chest of drawer to a minimal as I want to make sure we always have space to drop a bag or some groceries on it with knocking something over.
+I kept the accessories on the chest of drawer to a minimum as I wanted to make sure we always have space to drop a bag or some groceries on it without knocking something over.

 In front of the mirror, I have a trinket dish from Joy (old collection).

-Facing the mirror, I hanged a print of Strasbourg’s cathedral (my home town) merged with Big Ben (London is Andrew’s hometown) in a Habitat oak frame.
+Facing the mirror, I hung a print of Strasbourg’s cathedral (my hometown) merged with Big Ben (London is Andrew’s hometown) in a Habitat oak frame.